liyou0215/ClashDotNetFramework/README.md

 - Advance Mode - proxy process by their name, support global proxy and fullcone
 - Open Source SDK - use another developer's SDK, licensed Apache-2.0
 - Beautiful UI Design - beautiful and modern ui design by WPF and xaml
+- Buildin Themeing - come with many themes by default, choose the one you like
 - Powerful TrayIcon - copy proxy setting commands, open terminal with proxy set up, set proxy to telegram, etc.
 - Powerful Stats - interactive speed graph with 30 recent speed logs
 - Globalization - multi-language graphic user interface, support English, Chinese, Japanese and Persian